Forecasting Algorithms for Causal Inference with Panel Data: Comparison of SyNBEATS to Popular Estimators

-To that end, we assume that $Y_{NT}(0)$ is unobserved for $t > T_0$.
-Our strategy is to predict $Y_{Nt}(0)$ (out-of-sample) using other data from the panel that would be available to the researcher if the unit really had been treated (i.e., if $Y_{Nt}(0)$ really was unobserved).
-By comparing estimates of $Y_{Nt}(0)$ derived from alternative methods to the true $Y_{Nt}(0)$, we can evaluate the performance of the various methods in estimating $\tau$.
+In each setting, we collect outcome data $Y_{it}$ for a balanced panel of $i\in\{1,2,...,N\}$ untreated units and $t\in\{1,2,..,T_0, T_0+1, ..., T\}$ periods.
+As discussed in Section 2.1, the econometric challenge is to estimate the counterfactual untreated outcome $Y_{Nt}(0)$ for unit $N$ when $t>T_0$.
+We compare alternative estimators for this term by analyzing the prediction error.
+To do so, we conduct placebo exercises assuming $Y_{Nt}(0)$ is unobserved (by masking actually observed outcomes) for $t > T_0$ and predicting $Y_{Nt}(0)$ (out-of-sample) using other data from the panel that would be available to the researcher if the unit really had been treated (i.e. if $Y_{Nt}(0)$ really was unobserved).
+We consider two types of validation exercises, involving: (1) the prediction error obtained from untreated control units in the post-treatment period, and (2) the prediction error for the treated unit during the pre-treatment period.
+By comparing estimates of $Y_{Nt}(0)$ derived from alternative methods to the true $Y_{Nt}(0)$, we can evaluate the performance of the various methods in estimating $\tau^{ATT}$.